Vikaspogu/garage-opener/README.md

 Replace `notify.your_device_name_here` with the name assigned to your device by Home Assistant, Be sure to replace `cover.garage_door` if the name of your garage door in Home Assistant is different.

-Now, when your garage door has been open for 15 minutes, you will receive a Home Assistant notification saying "Garage Door 1 has been open for 15 minutes!", and the notification will contain a button labelled "Close Garage" which will close your garage when tapped.
+Now, when your garage door has been open for 15 minutes, you will receive a Home Assistant notification saying "The garage has been left open", and the notification will contain a button labelled "Close Garage" which will close your garage when tapped.

 #### Close button action